 On the General Tab, change the name details per the customer’s request.

 Click the Gen Sal button to update the Salutation.

+Remove the “Household” from the end of the household name (e.g. name would be “John and Jane Smith”, not “John and Jane Smith Household”

 Please note that if you are updating A1 and A2 as a result of Divorce or Separation, you need to follow the policy of Splitting Household records after Divorce or Separation.